 There are many ways eyes can get infections from bacteria, fungi or viruses.
-Eye infections can occur in different parts of the eye and can affect just one eye or both.
+This can occur in different parts of the eye and can affect just one eye or both.
 Two common eye infections are:

-- Conjunctivitis – Also known as pinkeye.
-Conjunctivitis is often due to an infection.
-Children frequently get it, and it is very contagious.
+Conjunctivitis – Also known as “pink eye”.
+Conjunctivitis often occurs due to an infection.
+Children frequently get it, and it is very contagious

-- Stye – A bump on the eyelid that happens when bacteria from your skin get into the hair follicle of an eyelash.
+Stye – A bump on the eyelid that happens when bacteria from your skin enters eyelash hair follicles, resulting in bacterial infection

-Symptoms of eye infections may include redness, itching, swelling, discharge, pain, or problems with vision.
+Symptoms of ocular infections may include redness, itching, swelling, discharge, pain, or problems with vision.
 Treatment depends on the cause of the infection and may include compresses, eye drops, creams or antibiotics.

 Signs of an eye infection may include:

 Infection can develop in the eye from irritation, such as getting a small amount of a chemical in the eye.
 Infection can also occur after a minor eye injury or a small scratch on the cornea.
 If untreated, some types of eye infections can damage the eye very quickly.
 Infections can be more severe in people who wear contact lenses.
 If you think you may have an eye infection, remove your contacts and wear your glasses.
-Shingles affects the nerves of the eye and can cause symptoms, such as swelling, pain, and drainage, similar to an eye infection.
-If the eye has been injured-scratched, cut, punctured, or burned-a current tetanus shot is recommended.
+Shingles affect the nerves of the eye and can cause symptoms, such as swelling, pain, and drainage, similar to the infection of the eye.
+If the eye has been injured-scratched, cut, punctured, or burned, a current tetanus shot is recommended.